Hpakant massacre: Incident

-According to witnesses, two to three fighter jets flew over an outdoor concert in Anangpa, Hpakant Township around 8pm on 23 October and struck four bombs onto the location.
-Those jets were reported to be flown from Mandalay International Airport, which has been deployed with No. 62nd Attack Squadron that mostly composed of Yak 130 fighter/trainer aircraft.
-The strike was aided by the bright spotlights of the music concert that had been being held by Kachin Independence Organization at the time of the attack near the target area.
+According to witnesses, two to three fighter jets flew over an outdoor concert in Anangpa, Hpakant Township around 8pm on 23 October and dropped four bombs onto the location.
+Those jets were reported to be flown from Mandalay International Airport, which has been deployed with No. 62nd Attack Squadron that mostly composed of Yak-130 fighter/trainer aircraft.
+The strike was aided by the bright spotlights of the music concert that was being held by Kachin Independence Organization at the time of the attack near the target area.
 The concert was intended for the 62nd Anniversary ceremony of the founding of KIO.
 Preliminary death toll counts over 80 people, most of them are civilians who came to the event, including famous Kachin public figures and singers.
 High-ranking KIO officials and soldiers took a number of casualties as well.
 And more than 100 were injured.
 The junta denies the bombings, stating that they had bombed a Kachin army base and acted with the rules of engagement derived from the four Geneva Conventions.
 Their statement also say that reports of civilian deaths and performers are based on fake, false and extorted news.

 Among dozens killed in the brutal attack, actor Lahtaw Zau Ding, singer Aurali, singer Galau Yaw Lwi, pianist Ko King are confirmed killed.
 The Kachin News Group (KNG) says the organizer of the event invited 9 singers and actors to entertain the audiences for the anniversary celebration of KIO.
 The strike resulted in the deaths of over 80 civilians who were attending the concert at the time of the strike, making it the single deadliest attack on civilians since the start of the renewed civil war.
 It was reported that one of the bombs landed near the stage, killing three performers as they were performing.

 After the massacre, the security forces at the security gate of Ginsi village stopped the cars taking the injured to Hpakant and Myitkyina.

 Reactions

-International Response
+International response

 The United Nations issued a statement expressing deep concern and sadness over the report of excessive and disproportionate use of force against unarmed civilians.

 ASEAN Chairman Prak Sokhonn issued a statement on the 25th of October expressing grave concern after the airstrike and recent Insein Prison bombing in Yangon.
 He observes with alarm and urges restraint and cessation of violence.

 Japan's Chief Cabinet Secretary Matsuno Hirokazu condemned the attack in a statement calling for a halt to the violence in Myanmar, a release of detainees including Aung San Suu Kyi and a restoration of the democratic government.

 Australian MP Zoe Daniel called for 'immediate' sanctions against Myanmar following the massacre.